Harper Davis: Professional career

-Davis was drafted in the second round of the 1949 NFL Draft by the NFL's Pittsburgh Steelers but played that year for the Los Angeles Dons of the All-America Football Conference.
+Davis was drafted in the second round of the 1949 NFL draft by the NFL's Pittsburgh Steelers but played that year for the Los Angeles Dons of the All-America Football Conference.
 Following the 1949 season the AAFC merged with the NFL and all but three of the ten AAFC teams were disbanded while the 49ers, Browns, and Colts joined the NFL.
 The players from the disbanded teams entered a dispersal draft and Davis was the first round selection of the Chicago Bears.
 Davis spent one season in Chicago and led the team in interceptions with five.
 Davis left Chicago and spent the following season as a member of the Green Bay Packers during the 1951 NFL season.

 Coaching career

 Davis began his coaching career as the head coach at West Point High School in West Point, Mississippi.
-After one season at West Point he took the head coaching job at Columbus Lee High School in Columbus, Mississippi. after spending a single season as the coach of the Lee Generals, Davis returned to his Alma Mater, Mississippi State, and served as an assistant from 1956 through 1963.
+After one season at West Point he took the head coaching job at Columbus Lee High School in Columbus, Mississippi. after spending a single season as the coach of the Lee Generals, Davis returned to his alma mater, Mississippi State, and served as an assistant from 1956 through 1963.
 Davis left MSU to take over as the head coach at Millsaps College in Jackson, Mississippi.
-As the head coach at Millsaps he compiled an overall record of 136–81–4 in 25 seasons including an undefeated 9–0 season in 1980.
+As the head coach at Millsaps he compiled an overall record of 136–81–4 in 25 seasons including an undefeated 9–0 season for the 1980 Millsaps Majors football team.
 He also led the Majors to their first Division III playoff appearance in 1975.
 Davis retired from Millsaps following the 1988 season.
 After his retirement from Millsaps, he served as an assistant coach at Jackson Academy in Jackson, Mississippi from 1990 to 2006.